RemiLeGuin/Service/README.md

 # Service

-This repository contains an unlocked package version of a typical Salesforce Service Cloud application.
+**This repository is under construction.** It contains an unlocked package version of a typical Salesforce Service Cloud application.

 ## Initiate a scratch org for development

-After creating a default scratch org in Visual Studio Code, execute the following command-lines:
+After creating a default scratch org with alias 'ServiceSO' in Visual Studio Code, execute the following command-lines:

 ```
 sfdx force:package:install --package 04t1n0000021jWVAAY --wait 10 --publishwait 10 --targetusername ServiceSO